Requiem: what time and channel is it on? Who's in the cast? Watch trailer

 What time is it on TV?

-Requiem begins on Friday 2nd February at 9pm on BBC1.
-The whole series will be available as a box set on iPlayer after the first episode airs.
+Requiem continues on Friday 9th February at 9pm on BBC1.
+The whole series was made available as a box set on iPlayer after the first episode aired.

 What’s it about?